DredBaron/yt-dlp-sc/README.md

 >[!NOTE]
 >This program uses the [yt-dlp](https://github.com/yt-dlp/yt-dlp) github repository, and is vulnerable to any and all issues present within.
 Any issues with yt-dlp will **MOST LIKLEY** carry over to this program, thus performance
 >cannot be guarenteed.
 For best results, use known-working options.
-Any issues outside of this are not my fault/problem, and will **NOT** be addressed.
+Any issues which result from not following this recommendation are not my fault/problem, and will **NOT** be addressed.